AlisaGlukhova/Glukhova_lab/content/contact/index.md

     content:
       title: Contact
       text: |-
-        We are located at the Walter and Eliza Hall Institute of Medical Research (WEHI), Melbourne, Australia.
+        We are located at the Walter and Eliza Hall Institute of Medical Research (WEHI), Melbourne, Australia
+    email: glukhova.a@wehi.edu.au
     phone: ''
       address:
         street: 1G Royal Parade